GAL{\AE}XI: Solving complex compressible flows with high-order discontinuous Galerkin methods on accelerator-based systems: Introduction

 In this work, we present \galexi\footnote{\url{https://github.com/flexi-framework/galaexi/}} as a GPU-accelerated solver for hyperbolic-parabolic conservation laws with special emphasis on compressible flows.
-The numerical simulation of compressible flows is highly relevant for a large number of problems, e.g.\ from the aviation industry or aeroacoustics. \galexi builds on the well-established FLEXI solver~\cite{krais2021flexi} and inherits the majority of its features and its extensive pre- and post-processing suite that is designed for large-scale applications.
-Hence, \galexi implements multiple flavors of the Discontinuous Galerkin Spectral Element Method (DGSEM) and can handle fully unstructured, curved, high-order meshes to account for complex geometries.
+The numerical simulation of compressible flows is highly relevant for a large number of problems, e.g.,\ from the aviation industry or aeroacoustics. \galexi builds on the well-established FLEXI solver~\cite{krais2021flexi} and inherits the majority of its features and its extensive pre- and post-processing suite that is designed for large-scale applications.
+Hence, \galexi implements multiple flavors of the Discontinuous Galerkin Spectral Element Method (DGSEM) and can handle fully unstructured, hexahedral, curved, high-order meshes to account for complex geometries.
 Moreover, multiple stabilization techniques are implemented to ensure the stability of the scheme in underresolved simulations and in the vicinity of shocks using shock capturing schemes based on localized finite-volume~(FV) subcell approaches.
+We consider this focus on compressible, transonic flow through the combination of high-order accuracy and provable stability near shocks together with the efficient implementation of this hybrid discretization on GPU systems as one of the unique features of \galexi that sets it apart from existing solvers.
 The user interface of \galexi is deliberately kept compatible to FLEXI, such that \galexi can serve as a drop-in replacement to run existing simulation setups on GPU systems without modifications.

 This work contributes the following aspects to the challenging but necessary steps for the transition to exascale HPC architectures in CFD.
 It provides insights into the suitability of DGSEM for GPU acceleration and quantifies the gains in performance and efficiency that can be expected for explicit, high-order DG methods when moving from traditional CPUs to GPUs.
 It also provides practical guidelines on how existing codebases can be ported to GPU hardware and proposes parallelization concepts for achieving parallel efficiency on HPC hardware with high-order schemes.
 Furthermore, the savings in the context of energy-to-solution are discussed in particular and can serve as a point of reference in terms of energy efficiency.